gbmhunter/blog/content/programming/languages/rust/running-rust-on-microcontrollers/_index.md

 The GitHub repo [rust-embedded/awesome-embedded-rust](https://github.com/rust-embedded/awesome-embedded-rust) is a huge list of embedded Rust resources maintained by the Rust Resources team.
 It includes tools, RTOSes, peripheral access crates (PACs), hardware abstraction layers (HALs), board support crates (BSPs), blogs, books and other training materials.

+You can have a play around with Rust using an online editor/compiler such as [Replit](https://replit.com/new/rust).
+Or if you prefer running something locally, install `cargo` and then initialize a new project with `cargo new hello_world --bin` (this will be for running on your computer, not on a microcontroller).

 ## References

 [^bib-rust-embedded-working-group-repo]: Rust Embedded. _Embedded Devices Working Group (repository)_.
 GitHub.
 Retrieved 2022-11-12, from https://github.com/rust-embedded/wg.